-It's not "fanac", it's makers: The changing demarcations of "professional"not-quite-an-acronym terms for "Fan Activity".
-Which in itself contains another one of the same type of shortenings - so it should be "Fanatic Activity".
+I didn’t know what “fanac” meant until just a few months ago.
+It’s one of those not-quite-an-acronym terms for “Fan Activity”.
+Which in itself contains another one of the same type of shortenings – so it should be “Fanatic Activity”.

 When I first ran into the term, an older author was using it.
 I thought that maybe the term sounded a little dismissive.